pcaversaccio/erc20-permit-upgradeable/README.md

 - `pausable`: Privileged accounts will be able to pause the functionality marked as `whenNotPaused`.
 Useful for emergency response.
 - `permit`: Without paying gas, token holders will be able to allow third parties to transfer from their account.
 - `roles` for access control.
 Flexible mechanism with a separate role for each privileged action.
 A role can have many authorised accounts.
 - `UUPS` upgrade pattern.
 Uses simpler proxy with less overhead, requires including extra code in your contract.
-Allows flexibility for authorizing upgrades.
+Allows flexibility for authorising upgrades.
   > **Caveat:** In the context of upgradeable contracts, implementation contracts should move the code within the constructor to a regular `initializer` function and have this function called whenever the proxy links to this logic contract.
 The main `initialize()` function of the template also contains the _name_ and _symbol_ of the ERC20 token contract, as well as the string _name_ used for the `permit` function.
 Make sure you adjust these parameters accordingly.

 ### Upgrading an Upgradeable Contract